saraswatpuneet/ipfs_latency_research/README.md

 Following measurements were performed on the following gateways:

-* Average latency i.e. time to first byte.
+* Average latency i.e. time to availability.
 * Average throughput i.e. bytes per second to download a file which includes latency.
 * Check for content-length in response header.
 * Any download failures were observed when test script was run few times.